Travel for work often deserves the brickbats thrown its way. But then there are the sublime trips that more than make it all worthwhile.

 My travel last week falls in the latter category.

-As posted here, here, here, here, and here, Candice and I have been on the road, seeing a variety of special places with friends and supporters of the National Trust.
+As posted here, here, here, here, and here, Candice and I have been on the road, seeing a variety of special places with friends and supporters of the National Trust through this National Trust Tour of European Coastal Civilizations.
 But because internet connections were slow-to-nonexistent on the road, I kept the posts short and to the point.

 So this is my “bring it all home” post.
 I’ll give a short update of each stop, and then will post several new photos from that portion of the trip that weren’t included in the original updates.

 Our first port was Porto, Portugal, a wonderful city with a historic center that has been designated a UNESCO World Heritage Site.
 It was a great kick-off, with a strong mix of monumental buildings and streets full of markets like the one at the top of the post.
 We saw the coffee shop where J.K.
 Rowling wrote the first chapters of Harry Potter and a beautiful stock exchange building that reflects Portugal’s one-time status as a world power.

 The next day we were in Spain, visiting the great pilgrimage site at Santiago de Compostela.
 Steeples, plazas, and gargoyles filled my camera on this day.

 Bilbao’s transformation from gritty ship-building city to international arts destination was a revelation.
 We knew of the Guggenheim’s impact, but we weren’t ready for the blocks of historic buildings intermingled with the works of multiple modern masters.
 It was a glorious visit and one that we want to repeat with the entire family.

 The next day we moved on to France, and the beautiful island of Belle-Ile.
 We toured the coasts where Monet painted, and explored the imposing Citadel that dominates the port.